 New vision: The people of Texas thrive in communities that support mental health and well-being.

 Our new, long-term vision is intentionally aligned with our founding vision to provide a “mental health program for the people of Texas.”
 For us, our new vision means that the extent to which people are connected to safe and resilient communities that support mental health is not determined by where they live, how much schooling they have, how much they earn, what they look like, what language they speak, who they love, or how they worship.
 Achieving this vision will mean that people feel safe in their neighborhoods and experience a sense of control over their own lives, and a broad array of institutions, programs and services are designed with mental health and well-being in mind.

 New mission: Transform how communities promote mental health in everyday life.

 With this new mission, we expect mental health to become a concept that is promoted beyond the walls of health clinics and integrated into everyday life.
 Community members, leaders and professionals—from teachers and preachers, to police officers and judges—will understand the importance of mental health and the factors that influence it—from prevention to early intervention and recovery.
-Children will be supported by their families, teachers, peers, counselors and administrators in ways that enhance social connection and resiliency.
+Children will be supported by their families, teachers, peers, counselors and administrators in ways that enhance social connection and resilience.
 With the right tools, information and resources, we can work together to improve mental health and support people in identifying and addressing potential issues early on.